ericxnhu/cloudimage/README.md

-# cloudimage
+# cloudbuilder
-Build SOE images on-prem and load them to the cloud
+This project uses ansible, satellite 6.x, and kvm to generate SOE images in cloud formats and uploads them to public clouds, creating new images to build instances from.